TanStack/router/docs/guide/data-mutations.md

 - User edits the `123` post's title and upon success, sees a success message below the editor that the post was updated
 - The user **should now see the updated post title in the sidebar**

 This is a simple expectation, but requires a bit of coordination between the router and the data mutation logic used to update the post.
 Let's consider the following interactions.
-Let's create simple hook-based mutation with a promise flow to update the post and then **invalidate the router's matches when the mutation is complete**:
+Let's create a simple hook-based mutation with a promise flow to update the post and then **invalidate the router's matches when the mutation is complete**:

 ```tsx
 function useUpdatePost() {